MileHacker Logo

 Explore Iconic Landmarks

-The Kowloon Fortified City Park stands on the site of the infamous, anarchic settlement.
+The Kowloon Walled City Park stands on the site of the infamous, anarchic settlement.
 After its demolition, the park became a tranquil green space, preserving some original architecture and relics.
 It features eight themed zones with pavilions and gardens reflecting the Jiangnan style.

 Hau Wong Temple, a historic temple to Yeung Hau, a loyal Song Dynasty minister, is one of Kowlowithin The city's oldest, dating to the late 18th century.
 It is a Grade I historic building status, serving as a spiritual community center.